-The historic foreign policy adage postulated by the Father of the Nation Bangabandhu Sheikh Mujibur Rahman which is ’Friendship to all and malice towards none”, continues to provide the philosophical foundation of Bangladesh’s pro-peace foreign policy.
-Apart from this philosophical foundation, Bangladesh’s foreign policy vision is also grounded firmly on two foreign relations fundamentals deeply rooted the country’s inception.
+The historic foreign policy adage postulated by the Father of the Nation Bangabandhu Sheikh Mujibur Rahman, which is ’Friendship to all and malice towards none”, continues to provide the philosophical underpinning of Bangladesh’s pro-peace foreign policy.
+Bangladesh’s foreign policy vision is also grounded firmly along two foreign relations fundamentals that are deeply rooted in the country’s inception.

 Bangladesh served at the UN Security Council for the terms 1979-80 and 2000-2001.
 The country’s foreign minister served as President of the 41st UN General Assembly in 1986.
 In 1982-83, Bangladesh played a constructive role as chair of the “Group of 77”.
 It has taken a leading role in the “Group of 48” least developing countries.
 Currently, Bangladesh remains elected to as many as 23 key UN specialized bodies and Intergovernmental Organizations including the following recent elections: UNICEF Executive Board, ILO Governing Board, Presidency of South-South Cooperation, CEDAW Committee and UN Human Rights Council.
 Not to mention, Bangladesh currently holds the positions of Chairperson of Commonwealth Parliamentary Association (CPA) and President of Inter-Parliamentary Union (IPU).